 Of course, the key challenges with any app are both understanding what it can and can't do for you, and knowing which apps are actually worth your time and money, and which could end up doing more harm than good.
 "You can't replace human contact, and the more cynical driver of [mental health apps] is obviously cost saving in healthcare," says Gibson.

-For Dr Edrick Dorian, one of the clinical psychologists who makes up Thriveport, the organisation behind apps MoodKit and Moodnotes, the potential for digital mental health tools is much more about augmenting existing therapeutic services.
+For Dr. Edrick Dorian, one of the clinical psychologists who makes up Thriveport, the organization behind MoodKit and Moodnotes, the potential for digital mental health tools is much more about augmenting existing therapeutic services.

 "It's foolhardy for anyone to expect an app to replicate what can be done with a live professional in the room; you can't discuss any of the nuances, and of course you miss the interpersonal aspect and the feedback of a trained professional," he says.

-Likewise, Professor Espie highlights that, "one obstacle is that [the app industry] is largely unregulated, so anyone can make claims that 'this will transform your life'.
-What we're endeavouring to do with Sleepio is very much pioneer the evidence-based app, so GPs are more able to direct you towards things that are going to be safe and effective.
+Likewise, Professor Espie highlights that, "One obstacle is that [the app industry] is largely unregulated, so anyone can make claims that 'this will transform your life.'
+What we're endeavoring to do with Sleepio is very much pioneer the evidence-based app, so GPs are more able to direct you toward things that are going to be safe and effective.
 The standing of the [developer] within their field is important, knowing who is actually behind it."